RomanBoegli/godbbench/README.md

 <p align="center"> <img src="./docs/assets/logo.svg" width="300"/> </p>

-This project was created during the database seminar at the Eastern Switzerland University of Applied Science as part of the MSE Computer Science program.
-To receive an overview, please see the [final presentation](https://romanboegli.github.io/godbbench/).
+>This project was created during the database seminar at the Eastern Switzerland University of Applied Science as part of the MSE Computer Science program.
+To receive an overview, please see [this presentation](https://romanboegli.github.io/godbbench/).

 </br>